 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the Financial Statements

-Your Directors are thankful to the various Departments andMinistries in the Government of India particularly the Ministry of Heavy IndustryMinistry of Corporate Affairs Comptroller and Auditor General of India PrincipalDirector-Commercial Audit Statutory and Branch Auditors various State GovernmentsForeign Collaborators the Subsidiary Companies Suppliers Reserve Bank of India UCOBank and the valued Customers of the Company both in India and abroad for their continuedco-operation and patronage.
+Your Directors gratefully acknowledge and are thankful to the various Departments andMinistries in the Government of India particularly the Ministry of Heavy IndustryMinistry of Corporate Affairs Comptroller and Auditor General of India PrincipalDirector-Commercial Audit Statutory and Branch Auditors various State GovernmentsForeign Collaborators the Subsidiary Companies Suppliers Reserve Bank of India UCOBank and the valued Customers of the Company both in India and abroad for their continuedco-operation and patronage.

 | ||For and on behalf of the Board of Directors |

 |Date: 04.10.2021 ||Chairman & Managing Director |